Bari Centrale railway station: Structure and transport

 Bari Centrale lies in the middle of the city, at Aldo Moro square (Piazza Aldo Moro).
 It is a large junction station with 16 platforms for passenger service (13 for FS trains, 3 for FSE).

-The station is situated on the lines Ancona–Pescara–Bari–Lecce (FS), Bari–Taranto (FS), Bari–Martina Franca–Taranto (FSE).
+The station is situated on the lines Ancona–Pescara–Bari–Lecce (FS), Bari–Taranto (FS), and Bari–Martina Franca–Taranto (FSE).

-The station is divided into 3 areas.
-The main station is used by Trenitalia and FSE and features 16 platforms.
-On the west side of Piazza Aldo Moro are the entrances to the Ferrotramviaria and Ferrovie Appulo Lucane stations, with 3 and 2 platforms respectively.
+The station is divided into three areas.
+The main station is used by Trenitalia and FSE and comprises 16 platforms.
+On the west side of Piazza Aldo Moro are the entrances to the Ferrotramviaria and Ferrovie Appulo Lucane stations, with three and two platforms respectively.

 The Centrale is an important transportation hub for the Apulia regional services.
 For long-distance transport it is served by Le Frecce (Frecciargento and Frecciabianca), InterCity and Express trains to Rome, Milan, Bologna, Turin and Venice.

 Until 1994 it was served by the express "Parthenon" Athens–Paris.

 Train services

 The station is served by the following services: